Collegiate a cappella: Arch sing

 An "arch sing" is a casual, public performance, often held in an archway for reasons of acoustics and shelter from the weather.
-Typically, one or more a cappella groups will perform for a small audience, either as a concert or to promote upcoming concerts.
+Typically, one or more a cappella groups will perform for a small audience, either as a concert or to promote other upcoming concerts.
 The term is also sometimes used to describe similar casual, outdoor performances not held under arches.

 Live techniques

 In recent years, with the advent of more advanced audio equipment and the ability of a cappella groups to attract income with live performances for pay, there has been increased exploration into the importance of microphones.
-Whereas groups at schools with older campuses find themselves with arches and naturally acoustically accentuated spaces in which to perform, many groups find themselves lacking spaces such as these.
+Whereas groups at schools with older campuses find themselves with arches and naturally acoustically accentuated spaces in which to perform, many other groups find themselves lacking spaces such as these.
 Individual microphone use for each member of an ensemble has risen in popularity, allowing for, as Mike Chin of the A Cappella Blog states, a "big,...clear,...crisp" sound in an otherwise acoustically dull performance space.
 In addition, the use of individual microphones allows for added effects to be applied to a group's live vocals, such as adding a digital lower octave (or "octavizing") the bass vocalist to produce a tone that is outside the natural range of most singers.
-The integration of these technological advancements continues to shape the sound of modern a cappella music at the college level and beyond.
+These technological advancements continue to shape the sound of modern a cappella music at the college level and beyond.